Lily

 Lily & Cece

-Ben & Jerry AND Katahdin & Kineo
+Ben & Jerry and Katahdin & Kineo

 Ben, Jerry (Nigerian Dwarf goats), Katahdin and Kineo (Ooberhasli Dairy goats) were originally purchased to be used for a goat lawn mowing business, but due to COVID their families’ circumstances changed and they no longer had time for these goats.
 They were put up on craigslist several times to try and find them a new home, but each time the response was that they would be slaughtered.
 Luckily, the humans caring for them at the time did not want this to happen, so they waited until we could take them in and now they can live the rest of their lives here in a sanctuary.
 The four arrived to N.E.A.S. as a group in May 2023 and they live happily together in “Tim’s Goat Tavern”.